nagendrakamisetti/gson-utility/README.md

 # gson-utility
-Generic class for excluding fields and class names while converting POJOS/Value Objects to JSON format.
+Generic class to excludie fields and classes while converting POJOS/Value Objects to JSON format using GSON.